bitrise-io/devcenter/_articles/en/bitrise-cli/step-outputs.md

 - " workflows"
 - env vars
 - bitrise.yml
-summary: Step outputs are environment items that are the result of running a given Step.
+description: Step outputs are environment items that are the result of running a given Step.
 For example, the deploy-to-bitrise-io Step generates the $BITRISE_PUBLIC_INSTALL_PAGE_URL and the $BITRISE_PUBLIC_INSTALL_PAGE_URL_MAP output variables by default.
 redirect_from: []